Boston-University-Microbiome-Initiative/BU16s/README.md

 bash bu16s.qsub TEST_inputs.sh
 ```

-Normally, you will submit as a batch job where the pipeline will run on another computer with more processors.
+Normally, you will submit as a batch job where the pipeline will run on another computer on the SCC with more processors.

-Once your project is correct, you can submit the batch job with `qsub`
 ```bash
 qsub bu16s.qsub -P <BU PROJECT NAME> TEST_inputs.sh
 ```